2 minute read.Last Modified 2021-07-26 16:05 EDT

 - Highly Available TrueNAS systems must reboot the standby controller when the system dataset moves.

-If the pool storing the system dataset is changed at a later time, TrueNAS migrates the existing data in the system dataset to the new location.
+If a user changes the pool storing the system dataset later, TrueNAS will migrate the existing data in the system dataset to the new location.

-The system log can be stored on the system dataset.
-Storing this information on the system dataset is recommended when large amounts of data is being generated and the system has limited memory or a limited capacity operating system device.
+Users can store the system log on the system dataset.
+We recommend users store the log information on the system dataset when the system generates large amounts of data and has limited memory or a limited capacity operating system device.

 Set Syslog to store the system log on the system dataset.